-Pre-Employment All applicants must pass a drug test before beginning work.
+Pre-Employment All associates in safety sensitive positions must pass a drug test before beginning work.
 Refusal to submit to testing will result in disqualification of further employment consideration.
-Random All associates are subject to random drug screenings.
-Reasonable Suspicion Associates are subject to testing based on observations by a supervisor of apparent workplace use, possession or impairment.
-Post-Accident Associates may be subject to testing that may have caused or contributed to accidents that damage a company vehicle, machinery, equipment or property and/or result in an injury to themselves or others.
+Random All associates in safety sensitive positions are subject to random drug screenings.
+Reasonable Suspicion All associates are subject to testing based on observations by a supervisor of apparent workplace use, possession, or impairment.
+Post-Accident Associates may be subject to testing when impairment may have caused or contributed to accidents that damage a company vehicle, machinery, equipment, or property and/or result in an injury to themselves or others.
 In any of these instances, where testing is requested, the investigation and subsequent testing must take place within two (2) hours following the accident.
 Follow-Up Associates who have tested positive, or otherwise violated this policy, are subject to discipline, up to and including termination.